 Another view inside Marietta Church

 As a child in the 1950's, I was always enthralled with the stained-glass windows inside the church.
-Those old windows were replaced with these memorial windows.
+Those beautiful old windows are gone now, replaced with these larger memorial windows.